Leptogenesis in a Left-Right Symmetric Model with double seesaw: Introduction

 In the context of LRSM with doublet scalars, we see that originally, there were no Majorana mass terms possible for heavy right-handed neutrinos, thus prohibiting leptogenesis.
 An extension of the fermion sector with three generations of sterile neutrino, $S_L$ facilitates us to perform a double type-I seesaw \cite{PhysRevLett.56.561, PhysRevD.34.1642} in neutrino mass matrix to provide a Majorana nature to right-handed neutrinos.
 This framework has been implemented for studying neutrinoless double beta decay in Ref. \cite{Patra:2023ltl}.
-We work in a similar framework to study thermal unflavored leptogenesis and to establish a direct link between low and high-energy CP violations.
+We work in a similar framework to study thermal unflavored leptogenesis and to establish a direct link between low- and high-energy CP violations.
 In Ref. \cite{Zhang:2020lir}, similar work has been done in the Minimal Left-Right Symmetric Model (MLRSM) with scalar triplets.
 Our work differs in the context that the model framework and the approach to derive the structure of the Dirac mass matrix ($M_D$) are unlike them.
-The difference is that instead of employing the CI parametrization to find the structure of $M_D$, the theoretical framework with considered particle spectrum incorporated with discrete LR symmetry $C$ and the screening condition naturally gives us $M_D$ in terms of low oscillation parameters.
+The difference is that instead of employing the CI parametrization to find the structure of $M_D$, the theoretical framework with considered particle spectrum incorporated with discrete LR symmetry $C$ and the screening condition (the condition for cancellation of Dirac structures in the expression of light neutrino mass matrix) naturally gives us $M_D$ in terms of low-energy oscillation parameters.

-The key point that we focus in our numerical analysis is the dependence of BAU on the low scale CP-violating phase $(\delta)$.
-The derived coincidence of light and heavy neutrino mixings in our framework allows the dynamical evolution of baryon sector asymmetry (due to the decay of heavy right handed neutrinos) to depend on the light neutrino sector.
+The key point that we focus in our numerical analysis is the dependence of BAU on the low-scale CP-violating phase $(\delta)$.
+The derived coincidence of light and heavy neutrino mixings in our framework allows the dynamical evolution of baryon sector asymmetry (due to the decay of heavy right-handed neutrinos) to depend on the light neutrino sector.
 Such a connection not only reduces the number of input parameters but also strongly enhances the viability of our model.